siddhi-io/www/en/docs/docs/query-guide.md

 ### Event Type

-Query output depends on the `current` and `expired` event types it produces based on its internal processing state.
-By default all queries produce `current` events upon event arrival to the query.
-The queries containing windows additionally produce `expired` events when events expire from the windows.
+Query output depends on the `current` and `expired` event types produced by the query based on its internal processing state.
+By default all queries produce `current` events upon event arrival.
+The queries containing windows additionally produce `expired` events when events expire from those windows.

 **Purpose**

-Event type helps to specify when a query should output events to the stream, such as output upon current events, expired events or upon both current and expired events.
+Event type helps to identify how the events were produced and to specify when a query should output such events to the output stream, such as output processed events only upon new event arrival to the query, upon event expiry from the window, or upon both cases.

 **Syntax**